January 16, 2020 by Siobhan Climer and Mishaal Khan

 The ‘Good’ Of Multi-Factor Authentication

-Compromised passwords and usernames are a dime a dozen on the dark web (actually more like $1.00), so chances are that a cyber criminal already has multifactor authenticationsome credentials that could be used to access your systems.
+Compromised passwords and usernames are a dime a dozen on the dark web (actually more like $1.00), so chances are that a cyber criminal already has some credentials that could be used to access your systems.
 Whether they use phishing, credential stuffing, or social engineering to gather the remaining missing pieces is anyone’s guess.

 Multi-factor authentication adds that additional security layer at your weakest point.
 By tying access to something other than just a password, you make it that much harder for nefarious actors to engage in an attack on your network.